Resolve Physical Therapy & Rehabilitation Wants To Get Siler City, Archdale and Greensboro, NC Moving Again!

-The skilled team of pediatric therapists at Resolve Physical Therapy & Rehabilitation in Siler City and Archdale, NC understands the importance of your child meeting his or her milestones, and we want you to know we’re here to help!
+The skilled team of pediatric therapists at Resolve Physical Therapy & Rehabilitation in Siler City, Archdale and Greensboro, NC understands the importance of your child meeting his or her milestones, and we want you to know we’re here to help!

-If your child has been diagnosed with spina bifida, contact our clinic in Siler City and Archdale, NC to learn more about how our pediatric physical therapy programs can help get their growth on the right track.
+If your child has been diagnosed with spina bifida, contact our clinic in Siler City, Archdale and Greensboro, NC to learn more about how our pediatric physical therapy programs can help get their growth on the right track.

 What Is Spina Bifida?

 According to ChoosePT, “Spina bifida is a birth defect that develops when an infant's spinal cord does not completely close during the early stages of the mother's pregnancy.
 Spina bifida is diagnosed in approximately 1,500 babies born in the United States each year.
 The birth defect may cause both physical and intellectual disabilities.”

 The good news is that most children born with spina bifida reach their full potential, however, therapy is often recommended for babies with spina bifida.